rqlite/rqlite.io/content/en/docs/API/Queued Writes/_index.md

 Each response includes a monotonically-increasing `sequence_number`, which allows you to track when this request is actually persisted to the Raft log.
 The `/status` [diagnostics](/docs/guides/monitoring-rqlite) endpoint includes the sequence number of the latest request successfully written to Raft.

+>Sequence numbers are local to the node that received the _Queued Write_ request.
+Each node generates its own series of sequence numbers, and is not aware of other nodes' sequence numbers.

 ### Waiting for a queue to flush
 You can explicitly tell the request to wait until the queue has persisted all pending requests.
 To do this, add the parameter `wait` to the request like so:
 ```bash